 You don’t have to buy expensive gifts for Christmas each year.
 You can give something from the heart and make a bunch of Christmas goodies and put them in festive boxes as a personal touch.
-Here is a complete list of Christmas cookies and treats perfect for your cookie box.
+Here is a complete list of Christmas cookies and treats perfect for your cookie box this holiday season.

 Making a Cookie Box is quite simple.
-You can buy a cardboard cookie box that is already decorated or you can buy a higher-end box that is a harder type of cardboard that can be reused for keepsakes.
-Once you have the box, you can add bows on them and customized stickers and tags.
+You can buy a cardboard cookie box or cookie tins that are already decorated.
+You can buy a higher-end box that is a harder type of cardboard that can be reused for keepsakes.
+Once you have the box, you can add bows on them and customize stickers and tags.
 To make the boxes cute on the inside, I would use holiday tissue paper to stuff inside the box.
 You can get as creative as you want.
 Once you have your boxes designed, next you’ll want to decide on the cookies and treats you’ll make.

 What cookies to put inside a Christmas Cookie Box

 Although you want to make sure your boxes are pretty and festive, nothing is more important than what you put in them.
 You can customize your boxes to the person or however you want.
 Some of your cookie boxes may be all cookies; some may be different holiday flavored macarons; and others may be full of different holiday candies like Peanut Brittle, Chocolate Clusters, Homemade Gingerbread Marshmallows, and English Toffee.
 It really depends on a theme you’ve established for the year or customized for the recipient.